waffl3ss/bloodpath/README.md

 Modify the 'dbusername' and 'dbpassword' variables in the owned.py script to apply to your neo4j bloodhound credentials.

-If using a team bloodhound server, modifying the 'url' variable in the owned.py script to point to the server.
+If using a team bloodhound server, modify the 'url' variable in the owned.py script to point to the server.